 Head Men's Basketball Coach

-Mac Ingmire was hired in the spring of 2013 to take the helm of LCU's men’s basketball program.
-Ingmire has a strong history with LCU men’s basketball, having played and served as an assistant coach for the last five years.
+Mac Ingmire took the helm of LCU's men’s basketball program in the spring of 2013.
+Ingmire has a strong history with LCU men’s basketball, having played and served as an assistant coach there for the last five years.

-During the 2012-2013 season, his first season as an assistant coach, his team was ranked in multiple national statistical rankings even though the program went 11-15.
+During his first season as an assistant coach (2012-13), his team was ranked in multiple national statistical rankings even though the program win-loss record went 11-15.
 Coach Ingmire is proud of his team's performance on the defensive side of the ball.
 When Ingmire was assistant coach, LCU was ranked #8 in the country in scoring defense, holding opponents to an average of 71 points per game.
 LCU also ranked #3 in the country in 3-point defensive field goal shooting percentage, holding opponents to 29% from beyond the arc.

 As a player, Coach Ingmire saw a lot of success playing under former Head Coach and LCU Athletic Hall of Fame member Matt Clark.
-For three of his four years of collegiate basketball, Coach Ingmire was the starting point guard and was a team captain from his sophomore through his senior years.
+For three of his four years of collegiate basketball, Coach Ingmire was the starting point guard and was a team captain during his sophomore, junior, and senior years.
 During his time, LCU achieved a National Tournament appearance, a Regional Championship game appearance, and a 20-win season.
 He is currently ranked in the LCU Men’s Basketball Top-5 All-Time lists for steals and assists in a career.

-Coach Ingmire also serves as the Athletic Director for LCU,where he received his BA in Business Administration.
-He is currently pursuing his MS in Sports Administration and Coaching from Western Kentucky University.
+Coach Ingmire also serves as the LCU Athletic Director.
+He received his BA in Business Administration from LCU in 2012 and is currently pursuing his MS in Sports Administration and Coaching from Western Kentucky University.

-Micah Barcalow begins his first season with the men’s basketball program in 2013-2014.
+Micah Barcalow's first season with the men’s basketball program was in 2013-2014.
 Coach Barcalow brings a wide variety of experience to the program, including experience as a manager and coach at various levels.

-From 1998-2002, while Barcalow attended Taylor University, he was a part of Taylor’s varsity practice squad and served as a camp coach during Taylor’s summer basketball camps.
+While a student at Taylor University from 1998-2002, he was a part of Taylor’s varsity practice squad and served as a camp coach during their summer basketball camps.
 In 2007-2008, Barcalow served as an assistant coach for the freshman boy’s basketball team at Paul Harding High School in Fort Wayne, IN.
-From 1993-1999 and then again in 2009, Barcalow served in various coaching and camp director roles with Leaders In Sports Camps.
+From 1993-1999 and again in 2009, Barcalow served in various coaching and camp director roles with Leaders In Sports Camps.